 RSPO-Certified Palm Oil

 We understand the impact uncontrolled cultivation of palm oil can have on rainforests and biodiversity.
-That is why we are constantly monitoring its use in our products and are committed to only purchasing sustainable, RSPO certified palm oil.
+That is why we are monitoring its use in our products and are committed to only purchasing sustainable, RSPO certified palm oil.

 Recyclable Packaging